ChekaZ/slate/source/index.html.md

 Coinkit has a lot of functions which will be explained in this section.

 <aside class="warning">
 Please Backup your CoinKit Account!
-Do '/auditme' and store the CoinKitID safely.
+Do '/auditme' and link it to the CoinKit Web Wallet <a href='https://wallet.coinkit.de'>CoinKitWallet</a>>
 </aside>

 ## Tiphelp